rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ## Relaxing the Requirement of Strictly Matching Function Signatures with a new Calling Convention

-In the future a calling convention could be added to allow `become` to be used with functions that have a mismatched function signatures.
+In the future, a calling convention could be added to allow `become` to be used with functions that have mismatched function signatures.
 This approach is close to the alternative of [adding a marker to the function declaration](#attribute-on-function-declaration).
 Same as the alternative, a requirement needs to be added that backends provide a calling convention that support tail calling.

 ## Functional Programming